History of Ethiopia: Christianity, Judaism and Islam

-Emperor Justin I of the Eastern Roman Empire requested that his fellow Christian, Kaleb, help fight the Yemenite king.
+Emperor Justin I of the Eastern Roman Empire requested that his fellow Christian, Kaleb, help him in his fight against the Himyarite king.
 Around 525 CE, Kaleb invaded and defeated Dhu Nuwas, appointing his Christian follower Sumuafa' Ashawa' as his viceroy.
-This dating is tentative, however, as the basis of the year 525 CE for the invasion is based on the death of the ruler of Yemen at the time, who very well could have been Kaleb's viceroy.
-Procopius records that after about five years, Abraha deposed the viceroy and made himself king (Histories 1.20).
-Despite several attempted invasions across the Red Sea, Kaleb was unable to dislodge Abreha, and acquiesced in the change; this was the last time Ethiopian armies left Africa until the 20th century CE when several units participated in the Korean War.
-Eventually Kaleb abdicated in favor of his son Wa'zeb and retired to a monastery, where he ended his days.
+This dating is tentative, however, as the basis of the year 525 CE for the invasion is based on the date of the death of the man who was the ruler of Yemen at that time, who very well could have been Kaleb's viceroy.
+Procopius records that after about five years, Aksum general Abraha deposed the viceroy and made himself king (Histories 1.20).
+Despite several attempted invasions across the Red Sea, Kaleb was unable to dislodge Abraha and acquiesced in the change; this was the last time Ethiopian armies left Africa until the 20th century when several units participated in the Korean War.
+Eventually, Kaleb abdicated in favour of his son Wa'zeb and retired to a monastery, where he ended his days.
 Abraha later made peace with Kaleb's successor and recognized his suzerainty.
-Despite this reverse, under Ezana and Kaleb the kingdom was at its height, benefiting from a large trade, which extended as far as India and Ceylon, and were in constant communication with the Byzantine Empire.
+Despite this reverse, under Ezana and Kaleb the kingdom was at its height of glory, benefiting from their large trading economy, which extended as far as India and Ceylon, and were in constant communication with the Byzantine Empire.

 Details about the history of the Axumite Kingdom, never abundant, became scarcer after this point.
-The last king of Axum who is known to have minted coins was Armah, whose coinage refers to the Persian conquest of Jerusalem in 614 CE.
-According to an early Muslim tradition, the Negus Sahama offered asylum to a group of Muslims who were fleeing from persecution during Muhammad's lifetime (615 CE), but Stuart Munro-Hay believes that Axum had been abandoned as the capital by that time – although Kobishchanov states that Ethiopian raiders plagued the Red Sea, preying on Arabian ports at least as late as 702 CE.
+The last king of Axum who is known to have minted coins was Armah, whose coinage refers to the Persian conquest of Jerusalem in 614.
+According to an early Muslim tradition, the Negus Sahama offered asylum to a group of Muslims who were fleeing from persecution during Muhammad's lifetime in 615, but Stuart Munro-Hay believes that Axum had been abandoned as the capital by that time – although Kobishchanov states that Ethiopian raiders plagued the Red Sea, preying on Arabian ports at least as late as 702.

-Some people believe that the end of the Axumite Kingdom is as mysterious as the beginning of it is.
 Lacking a detailed history, the kingdom's fall has been attributed to a persistent drought, overgrazing, deforestation, a plague, a shift in trade routes that reduced the importance of the Red Sea—or a combination of all of these factors.
-Munro-Hay cites the Muslim historian Abu Ja'far al-Khwarazmi/Kharazmi (who wrote before 833 CE) as stating that the capital of "the kingdom of Habash" was Jarma.
+Munro-Hay cites the Muslim historian Abu Ja'far al-Khwarazmi/Kharazmi (who wrote before 833) as stating that the capital of "the kingdom of Habash" was Jarma.
 Unless Jarma is a nickname for Axum (hypothetically from Ge'ez girma, "remarkable, revered"), the capital had moved from Axum to a new site, yet undiscovered.